Demetrius Harris repays Chiefs’ faith with clutch catch in Denver win

 With 15 seconds left in the fourth quarter of 30-27 victory that what would go down as an instant classic, the Chiefs — who had just scored a touchdown — trailed the archrival Denver Broncos by two and needed a two-point conversion to send it to overtime.

 To that point, the Chiefs had shown a resilient spirit throughout the contest.
-The defense and special teams stood out, and a largely-miserable offense (for most of the game, at least) finally sprang to life after two long-ball Denver scores.
+The special teams stood out, the defense starred (at least early) and a largely-miserable offense finally sprang to life after two long-ball Denver scores.

 Yet, all of the Chiefs’ grit would soon be forgotten if they did not come through in that moment.
 All it would take would be a single mistake — via play call or execution — to see this one go in the books as just another another prime-time loss to Denver.